Opencast-Moodle/documentation/docs/filter/settings.md

    3. **Important Note**: As mentioned in the _Opencast API (tool_opencast)_ plugin [settings](../tool/settings.md), if you plan to use the LTI Authentication feature and have a multi-node Opencast instance, you must add an additional role (`ROLE_UI_EVENTS_EMBEDDING_CODE_VIEW`) to the Opencast API user's roles to ensure proper functionality.

+!!! note
-**NOTE**: After configuring this plugin, you must activate it in the filters.
+   After configuring this plugin, you must activate it in the filters.